-Step One: Any and all disputes, conflicts, problems, controversies, or claims of any kind without exception arising from or connected to enrollment and attendance at the College ("dispute") should first be taken up with the Campus Director.
+Step One: Any and all disputes, conflicts, problems,

+controversies, or claims of any kind without exception arising from or connected to enrollment and attendance at the College ("dispute") should first be taken up with the Campus Director.
 If the dispute is not then resolved, a written statement should be made of each party's position and submitted to the Corporate Chief Executive Officer for a final decision.
-The parties may proceed to Step Two if the dispute is not resolved in Step One.
+The Campus Director will provide contact information for the CEO, who will use reasonable efforts to resolve the dispute within thirty days.